tomswinburne/tomswinburne.github.io/index.md

 <br>
 <br>
 <u><strong>Learning Multiscale Material Models</strong></u><br>
-Metallic alloys are essential for the modern world due to their unique combination of strength, ductility and reusability.
-These properties result from a complex hierarchy of plasticity mechanisms that remain partially understood.
+Metallic alloys are essential for the modern world as they uniquely  combine strength, ductility and reusability.
+These properties result from a complex hierarchy of plasticity mechanisms which are only partially understood.

-As experiments are typically indirect, destructive and expensive, available data is sparse.
-With costs of 2-3% of US GDP for fatigue alone, predictive models which can help diagnose and mitigate component failure are urgently needed.
+Experiments are typically indirect, destructive and expensive, meaning data is sparse.
+Fatigue alone costs 2-3% of US GDP; predictive models which help diagnose and mitigate component failure are urgently needed.

 Our research pushes the frontier of multi-scale modelling for metals, connecting atomic dynamics, microstructure and mechanical properties.
 We draw broadly from applied math, physics, mechanics and machine learning.